cmucc/tapp/README.md

 ## Requirements

 Before running these scripts, you must [install `pip`](https://pip.pypa.io/en/latest/installation/), a Python package manager.
+If you'd like to keep TAPP's dependencies in their own virtual environment (or "venv"), separate from the rest of your Python toolchain, you'll also want the [`python3-venv` package](https://packages.debian.org/python3-venv) for your operating system.

-Then, to install all of the necessary modules on your system, run:
+Then, to create a venv and install all of the necessary modules on your system,
+run:

+    python3 -m venv .venv/ --prompt tapp
+    source .venv/bin/activate
+    pip3 install -r requirements.txt

+**If you use a venv, make sure to activate it before running any of TAPP's generators.**

+Alternatively, if you don't mind polluting your local user environment:

-    pip install --user -r requirements.txt
+    pip3 install --user -r requirements.txt

 ## Produce All the Propaganda!